ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 This tutorial will cover atomic types, such as integers and Booleans, before moving on to predefined compound types, like strings and lists.
 It ends with a section about user-defined types, namely variants and records.

-Before proceeding through this tutorial, it's necessary to have completed the [Get Started](https://ocaml.org/docs/get-started) series of tutorials as well as [Functions and Values](/docs/values-and-functions).
+Before proceeding, it's necessary to have completed the [Get Started](https://ocaml.org/docs/get-started) series of tutorials as well as [Functions and Values](/docs/values-and-functions).

 <!--
 The goal of this tutorial is to provide for the following capabilities: